-CA Final Subjects and Syllabus for 2025
+CA Final Subjects Sept 2025 Syllabus, Latest ICAI Details

 The ICAI has introduced a new CA Final subjects & syllabus, effective for the 2025 exams.
-To ensure seamless preparation, students are strongly advised to refer solely to the updated ICAI CA Final New Subjects 2025, available on the official ICAI website.
+To ensure seamless preparation, students are strongly advised to refer solely to the updated ICAI CA Final Subjects Sept 2025, available on the official ICAI website.
 For a detailed overview of the new syllabus and subjects, students can access the Board of Studies (BoS) knowledge portal on the ICAI website.

 The ICAI has announced the introduction of the CA Final new syllabus, effective for the 2025 exams and beyond.
 The CA Final syllabus has been divided into 6 subjects, including Financial Reporting, Advanced Financial Management, Advanced Auditing, Assurance, and Professional Ethics, Direct Tax and International Taxation, Indirect Tax Laws, and Integrated Business Solutions.
 This streamlined approach divides the subjects into two groups, with 3 subjects in each group, aiming to enhance focus, efficiency, and overall learning outcomes.

-CA Final Subjects and Syllabus for 2025
+CA Final Subjects and Syllabus for Sept 2025

 CA Final Group 1 (New Syllabus & Subjects)